rongself/xblog/wp-content/plugins/wp-missed-schedule/readme.txt

 1. Delete WP Missed Schedule from Menu Plugins of Control Panel.
 = Troubleshooting =
 If all else fails and your site is broken remove directly via ftp on your host space /home/your-wp-install-dir/wp-content/plugins`/wp-missed-schedule/`.
+= Action Link Cron =
+Please Noted That: Action Link Cron on left when plugin is activated is accessible only with [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/) Active (error: You do not have sufficient permissions to access this page.)
+= WordPress Multisite =
+Remenber That: if WordPress MultiSite is active "WP Missed Schedule" activation, and options panel, is only available on Super Admin Menu.
 == Frequently Asked Questions ==
 reasons why <code>WordPress virtual cron job</code> fails could be due to: